kpal99/flashggFinalFit_TprimeAnalysis/USAGE.md

 - This script is steered by .jinja2 file
 - Optimized for Tprime analysis
 - Uses different set of script for running actual commands

+### Tip & trick

+- To see which script are being run, use `python3 condorSubmitFullFlow.py --printOnly` and inspect resulting script